- Scale guide

 Beyond the engine, Bugatti worked in partnership with Michelin to develop the world’s first mass-produced tyre that can withstand speeds in the region of 400km/h and could be used everyday.
 Together, they developed a new tyre pressure sensor to withstand the 130 kg centrifugal forces placed upon the wheels at top speed.
 Carbon-ceramic brakes discs were chosen to withstand brake disc surface temperatures of up to 1,000 degrees.
 In addition, titanium was used for the brake disc hub instead of the usual stainless steel, giving the Veyron by far the strongest braking performance in the automotive and motorsport industry at the time.
 Bugatti regarded the rear wing to be the most important technical element.
 At high speed, the wing could flip up to an angle of 55 degrees in less than 0.4 seconds, increasing rear axle downforce, thereby improving the distribution of braking power between the front and rear axles.
 The airbrake alone caused deceleration of up to 0.6 G and, when combined with the 1.4 G generated by the wheel brakes, the Veyron had ample stopping power.

-The Bugatti Veyron is limited to only 99 editions.
+The Bugatti Veyron is limited to only 99 pieces.

 Elevate your 1:8 scale collection with one of our elegant, harmonious and handcrafted display cabinets, stands or plinths.